-- Before school, at break time and lunch time, students are allowed access to the dining room and external areas of the school. - No students are allowed above the ground floor before school, at break time or lunchtime without permission.
-A C3 will be issued for out of bounds - During very wet, snowy or icy conditions, students may be instructed to remain indoors. - All food purchased in the dining room must be eaten in the dining room.
-A C3 will be issued to any student who takes food purchased from the dining room outside of the dining area. - Any student in the dining area must be sat at a table whether eating food or not.
-The only students standing should be those in the queue to be served. - Packed lunches may be eaten in the Social Courtyard, Squares area, Performance Courtyard and Canopy Area - Food should not be eaten in any other areas of school and students should not be eating whilst walking around the school site.
-A C3 will be issued to any student found to be eating outside of the designated areas. - Chewing gum is not allowed in school - Students are allowed to access their lockers before school and at break and lunch - Access to the field is seasonal and weather dependent and notifications will be made via Tutor briefing when this is open to students.
+- Before school, at break time and lunch, students can access the dining room and external areas of the school. - No students are allowed above the ground floor before school, at break time or lunch without permission.
+A C3 will be issued for out of bounds.

+- During very wet, snowy or icy conditions, students may be instructed to remain indoors. - A C3 will be issued to any student who takes food requiring a tray, plate and/or cutlery outside of the dining area. - Any student in the dining area must be sat at a table when eating food.
+The only students standing should be those in the queue waiting to be served.
+Only students eating food are permitted to sit in the dining area. - Packed lunches and cold food/grab and go bags may be eaten in the Social Courtyard, Squares area, Performance Courtyard and Canopy Area when seated at a picnic bench. - Food should not be eaten in any other areas of school and students should not be eating whilst walking around the school site.
+A C3 will be issued to any student found to be eating outside of the designated areas. - Students without a full lanyard will not be served in the dining area at break or lunch until the final sitting. - Chewing gum is not allowed in school - Students are allowed to access their lockers before school and at break and lunch. - Access to the field is seasonal and weather dependent and notifications will be made via Tutor briefing when this is open to students.
 Usually access to the field is for Term 3.
-Students are not allowed on the field or pitches in wet weather - The football pitches can only be accessed at lunchtime and students must wear appropriate trainers when on the pitches, otherwise a C3 will be issued - Students are not allowed to leave the school site at any time between 8:30am and 2.50pm, unless there has been communication with home and students have been given written permission by school and signed out with the Attendance Team
+Students are not allowed on the field or pitches in wet weather. - The football pitches can only be accessed at lunchtime and students must wear appropriate trainers when on the pitches, otherwise a C3 will be issued. - Students are not allowed to leave the school site at any time between 8:30am and 3.00pm, unless there has been communication with home and students have been given written permission by school and signed out with the Attendance Team.